jeffmrich/amazon-rekognition-video-analyzer/README.md

 - Creating, deleting, and updating the AWS infrastructure stack with AWS CloudFormation
 - Packaging lambda code into .zip files and deploying them into an Amazon S3 bucket
-- Running the video capture client to stream from a built-in laptop webcam or a USB camera
-- Running the video capture client to stream from an IP camera (MJPEG stream)
+- Running the video capture client to stream from an IP web cam (MJPEG stream)
 - Build a simple web user interface (Web UI)
 - Run a lightweight local HTTP server to serve Web UI for development and demo purposes